 For me, each waffle takes exactly 4 minutes in my mini waffle maker.
 You'll know the waffles are done when the outside is golden and crisp.

 Absolutely!
 In fact, I highly recommend making a big batch just for freezing.
-Wrap each individual waffle in plastic wrap and store in the freezer for up to 3 months.
+You can store in the freezer for up to 3 months.

 Did you try my gluten free waffles?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!
 And don't forget to subscribe to get new recipes directly in your inbox.